PostHog/posthog.com/contents/customers/webshare.md

 In the early days, the team used a mix of tools to facilitate this customer-centric approach – Mixpanel for analytics, Hotjar for session replays, plus a handful of internal tools to fill the gaps left by these platforms.

 “We had to build our own tools for feature flags, because Mixpanel doesn’t do that,” says Utku.
-“We were using FullStory too…but we started looking for a replacement in 2021 because those tools just weren’t working for us anymore.”
+“We were using FullStory too... but we started looking for a replacement in 2021 because those tools just weren’t working for us anymore.”

 “That’s when we found PostHog, and realized it does everything we needed all at once, including feature flags!”